All Quiet on the Western Front (1930 film): Plot

-Early in World War I Professor Kantorek gives an impassioned speech to his male German students about the glory of defending the fatherland.
-On the brink of becoming men, the boys, led by Paul Bäumer, are moved to enlist in the army as part of the new 2nd Company.
-Their romantic delusions are quickly shattered during their brief but rigorous training under the abusive Sergeant Himmelstoss.
+Early in World War I Professor Kantorek gives an impassioned speech to his students about the glory of defending the fatherland.
+The boys, led by Paul Bäumer, enthusiastically enlist in the German Army.
+Their romantic delusions are shattered during rigorous training under the abusive Sergeant Himmelstoss.

-The new soldiers arrive at the chaotic combat zone, where they find themselves under attack by artillery even before they reach their post.
-Their unit is composed of older, unwelcoming veterans, and, having not eaten since morning, they pay Corporal "Kat" Katzinsky for a meal of stolen hog with their tobacco, alcohol, and soap.

-The boys' first mission with the veterans is a harrowing experience, during which one of them is killed.
-Another dies, his nerves frayed following several days of consistent bombardment, when he frantically tries to escape from the trenches.
-There are heavy losses on both sides but no ground gained after the boys' first major battle, and when 2nd Company is sent back to the field kitchens for a breather and a meal each man receives double helpings, simply because of the number of dead.
-After eating they begin a semi-serious discussion about the causes of this war and of wars in general.
+The new soldiers are attacked by artillery even before they reach their front line positions.
+The 2nd Company is composed of older, unwelcoming veterans, and they pay Corporal "Kat" Katzinsky for a meal of stolen hog with their tobacco, alcohol, and soap.
+Their first mission with the veterans is a harrowing experience, during which one of them is killed.
+Another loses his nerve after several days under bombardment and is killed trying to escape the trenches.
+Their first major attack results in heavy losses on both sides but no change in territory.
+When the company is relieved, each man receives double rations because they suffered so many casualties.
+Their discussion about the causes of the war does nothing to change anyone's thinking about the nature of war.

-One day Himmelstoss arrives at the front, where he is spurned because of his bad reputation.
-He is forced to go over the top with the 2nd Company and is promptly killed after showing himself to be a coward.
-Paul stabs a French soldier and becomes increasingly distraught as he spends the night trapped in a shell-hole with the slowly dying man.
-He tries and fails to help his enemy and begs for forgiveness.
-When he is able, he returns to the German lines, where he is comforted by Kat.
+When Himmelstoss arrives at the front, he is spurned because of his bad reputation and forced to go over the top with the 2nd Company.
+He is killed quickly after showing himself to be a coward.
+During the battle Paul stabs a French soldier and becomes increasingly distraught as he spends the night trapped in a shell-hole with the dying man.
+He attempts first aid and begs for forgiveness and returns to the German lines, where he is comforted by Kat.